Skip to main content

 Phil Davids

-Phil Davids – Senior Programme Leader
+Phil – Senior Programme Leader

 I have so many great memories to choose from.
 I remember trips to Notting Hill Carnival with young people who performed in the world-renowned Panorama Steel Pan competition.
 I’ve also had countless performances with the Sambanistas – the samba band I started that’s still going strong 19 years on.